 If your kids return to a luxurious home every day, it doesn't matter if you dress like a hobo and drive a beater, your cover is blown.

 Further, there are plenty of poor people who wear nice clothes and drive nice cars.
 The reason is because credit is readily available for such things.
 Therefore, not everybody will automatically think you're rich if you have a penchant for Gucci and BMW.

 But with your primary residence, it's just too hard to explain away a mansion.
 Unlike buying a $200 t-shirt with a credit card, getting a mortgage has much more stringent requirements given the dollar amount and leverage.

 With my latest mortgage refinance, even though I've showed them liquid assets equal to 3X my refinance amount, I still feel like I'm under interrogation by the CIA.
 My mortgage officer said he hasn't worked with anybody with under an 800 credit score over the past 24 months.

-At the end of the day, it’s best to own a modest home that comfortably houses your family without a single wasted room.
-Use the capital you saved by your modest purchase and invest it in another property or asset class of choice to build your net worth over the long term.
+At the end of the day, it's best to own a modest home.
+A modest home is one that can comfortably house your family without a single wasted room.
+Use the capital you saved by your modest purchase and invest it in another property or asset class of choice.

 Being able to grow your wealth in a low key manner and raise grounded kids is a wonderful combination.

-Eventually your kids will realize you’ve been a stealth wealth grandmaster for decades.
-By then, they’ll be so inspired they’ll follow your lead and instill in your grandkids a healthy relationship with money as well.
+Eventually your kids will realize you've been a stealth wealth grandmaster for decades.
+By then, they'll be so inspired they'll follow your lead.
+They will instill in your grandkids a healthy relationship with money as well.